dimisap/SuperApp/README.md

 The administrator has all the previous functionalities and moreover he can delete a user, or change his role(simple user, coordinator).

-The database of the app is in the SQL file(users.sql) and the credentials of the administrator is username: apostolopoulos, password:qwerqwer.\
+The database of the app is in the SQL file(users.sql) and the credentials of the administrator are username: apostolopoulos, password:qwerqwer.

 //Apostolopoulos Dimitris